cod1r/screenpew/README.md

 - The image data is not put into any clipboard buffers.

 - You cannot specify where the screenshot image file will be generated.
-It will show up where the executable is ran.
+It will show up in the "$HOME/Pictures" directory.
+You might have to make a "Pictures" directory for the file to be generated.

 - At the moment, the fullscreen 'screenpew' window does not make it clear that it is opened up, fullscreen and capturing user input.